WeblateOrg/weblate/docs/admin/install/docker.rst

         environment:
           UWSGI_WORKERS: 32

+.. envvar:: WEBLATE_SERVICE

+   Defines which services shoul be executed inside the container.
+Use this for :ref:`docker-scaling`.

+   Following services are defined:

+   ``celery-backup``
+      Celery worker for backups, only one instance should be running.
+   ``celery-beat``
+      Celery task scheduler, only one instance should be running.
+   ``celery-celery``
+      Generic Celery worker.
+   ``celery-memory``
+      Trnaslation memory Celery worker.
+   ``celery-notify``
+      Notifications Celery worker.
+   ``celery-translate``
+      Automatic translation Celery worker.
+   ``web``
+      Web server.

 In case you have a lot of CPU cores and hit out of memory issues, try reducing number of workers: